kkernick/sb/docs/USAGE.md

 To ease the creation of these filters, you can use the `sb-seccomp` utility, so long as your system has the audit framework working.
 Pass it the `sb` script to run (It'll tack on `--seccomp-log` to the execution), and the name of the program (So it can dynamically update a `syscalls.txt` if it exists), and the program will spit out the syscalls that the program used.
 You may need to run it multiple times to capture all syscalls.

 Once a list has been generated, you need not do anything to active the filter, so long as the `--seccomp-log` isn't activated.
 If you use `--verbose`, `sb` will inform you of the total permitted syscalls.

+> [!note]
+> Audit syscall names may not perfectly align with the real syscall names expected by SECCOMP.
+Particularly, `pread` and `pwrite` have numerical suffixes corresponding to architecture (IE `pread64`).
+These will not be reported by this script, and `sb` will error that the syscall is unrecognized.
+You may need to research the syscalls for your particular system to determine the actual name (Or, use the numerical value of the syscall instead)